fftvis: A Non-Uniform Fast Fourier Transform Based Interferometric Visibility Simulator: Algorithm

-defined on the interval $[-1, 1]$ where $\beta$ is a scalar factor proportional to the size of the gridding kernel.
+defined on the interval $[-1, 1]$ where $\beta = 2.3 w$ is a scalar factor proportional to the size of the gridding kernel.
 This kernel is selected for its favorable properties, including smoothness and rapid decay in the Fourier domain.
 The spatial width of the convolution kernel balances the accuracy of the subsequent FFT against the computational cost of the gridding operation.
 This is achieved by defining a half-width parameter $w$ that is related to the requested precision $\epsilon$, typically via $w = \lceil \log_{10}(1/\epsilon)\rceil + 1$, where $\lceil \cdot \rceil$ is the ceiling operator.
 This convolution step maps the non-uniformly sampled source data onto a regular grid for efficient processing via FFT, while the kernel's properties help minimize errors introduced during this gridding and subsequent interpolation.
-The size of this intermediate grid ($N_{\rm grid}$) is also chosen based on $\epsilon$ and the data extents, and is typically oversampled relative to the naive resolution implied by the input data range which is important for controlling aliasing errors in the FFT stage.
+The size of this intermediate grid ($N_{\rm grid}$) is also chosen based on $\epsilon$ and the source point and target Fourier mode extents.

 \item \textbf{Oversampled FFT}: After gridding the source terms, a standard Fast Fourier Transform (FFT) is performed on the intermediate, oversampled grid.
 The oversampling ensures that Fourier-domain aliasing artifacts, introduced by the preceding gridding step, remain below the requested precision level.
 This FFT efficiently transforms the gridded spatial information into the visibility domain.